zeyneddinoz/tubebend/README.md

 # ⚙️ Rotary Tube Bending Process Dataset

-This repository contains a real-world dataset extracted from 318 experiments stored in a serialized Python pickle file named `experiments_process_and_results.pkl` for machine learning and signal analysis research. <br><br>
+This repository contains a real-world dataset extracted from 318 experiments stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
+This dataset is designed for machine learning and signal analysis research. <br><br>

 It includes the following bending setups: